 All applicants must submit one case report demonstrating specialty practice in wound management.
-This case report must be based on a patient or client seen within the last three years.
+This case report must be based on a patient or client seen within the three years prior to application submission.

 Applicants must also meet requirements for Option A or Option B.